cisagov/ScubaGear/baselines/powerbi.md

 #### MS.POWERBI.7.1v1
 Sensitivity labels SHOULD be enabled for Power BI and employed for sensitive data per enterprise data protection policies.

-- _Rationale:_ Without sensitivity labels it is possible for someone to open up a document unknowingly, potentially reading information they aren't supposed to access.
+- _Rationale:_ Without sensitivity labels it is possible for someone to open a document unknowingly, potentially reading information they are not supposed to access.
 This policy will help organize and classify data making it easier to keep data out of the wrong hands.
 - _Last modified:_ June 2023
 ### Resources